open-gluck/.github/profile/README.md

 # tvOS

 Well, tvOS started more as a joke than anything else.
-Please let me know if you have a use for it, though, I'd be more than happy to read about it.
+Please let me know if you have serious uses for it, though, I'd be more than happy to read about it.

 ![tvOS](tv.png)